wxianxin/GetGoogleFinance/README.md

 # GetGoogleData
 A simple script that helps you get Google Finance data more easily.
+Place the script in desirable path(Usually the folder of codes).

 ## Obtain real-time quote from Google
 This script provides real-time trading data with "negligible delay"(generally speaking).